prof18/marcogomiero.com/content/posts/drafts/migration-to-compose.md

 > [Commit: "Move to Animated Nav Host"](https://github.com/prof18/Secure-QR-Reader/commit/28628dd051f572f454c68aedbef62590391336a3)

 ## Landscape Support

-The final step in this migration journey is adding support for landscape orientations.
+The final step in this migration journey is adding support for the landscape orientation.
 I guilty ~~skipped~~ YOLOed this step during the app's first iteration because it was too painful to support.
-But with Compose, it's unnecessary to have different XMLs but only to check the current configuration and return a specific Composable function.
+But with Compose, it's not necessary to have different XMLs but only to check the current configuration and return a specific Composable function.

 ```kotlin
 val configuration = LocalConfiguration.current